codemargaret/bali_refactor/README.md

 ## Known Bugs
 * _Stripe does not currently charge the correct amount._
+* _The product CRUD functionality has not been tested._

 ## Support and contact details
 _If you have questions, comments, or concerns, please contact [Margaret](codeberry1@gmail.com).
 Feel free to make a contribution to the code._